-The airport property map is intended to depict the areas of existing airport sponsor ownership and areas proposed for ownership or release.
+The Exhibit "A" Airport Property Inventory Map is intended to depict the areas of existing property owned by the Sponsor, and areas proposed for ownership or release.
 The map also shows easement, buildings, aprons, fences, roads, and other features of concern.
 Parcels are shown for depiction purposed only and this map is not intended to be used for survey or land acquisition purposes.
 Property information includes ownership, date of acquisition, and federal involvement if applicable.

 Approximately 800 acres of land are identified as potential acquisition by the Sponsor.
 There are approximately 139 acres of existing conservation easements.
-These easements are located on airport-owned lands east and west of U.S. Highway 1.
+These easements are located on and off airport-owned lands east and west of U.S. Highway 1.

-Airport Layout Plan

-NORTHEAST FLORIDA REGIONAL AIRPORT (SGJ)
+Airport Layout Plan NORTHEAST FLORIDA REGIONAL AIRPORT (SGJ)

-Prepared For:

-The St. Augustine - St. Johns County
+Prepared For: The St. Augustine - St. Johns County Airport Authority Prepared By: Passero Associates

-Airport Authority

-Prepared By: